mcg1969/vecLibFort/README.md

 that in turn depend on BLAS and LAPACK, this is certainly a welcome provision from Apple.

-Unfortunately, those FORTRAN bindings follow an [F2C][]-style argument passing convention.
-Later versions of [GNU Fortran][], on the other hand, default to a [different, more C-friendly convention][gnufarg].
-Most subroutines and functions work without modification; in particular, any code that relies solely on double-precision *real* arithmetic is fine.
-If that means you, feel free to stop reading now.
-There are two specific types of incompatibilities, however, that prove fatal:
+Unfortunately, those FORTRAN bindings follow an [F2C][]-style return value convention, while [GNU Fortran][] uses a [different convention][gnufarg].
+Most subroutines and functions work without modification; in particular, if you rely solely on double-precision *real* arithmetic, you are fine.
+For single precision or complex arithmetic, there are two fatal incompatibilities:

 * Functions whose FORTRAN specifications call for returning single-precision real values, such as ``sdot_`` and ``snrm2_``, actually return